DevOps UAT / Security Scanner /

 docker run -it --rm -v "$(pwd):/work" spd109/devops-uat:latest scan-arm template.json

-Terraform TFLint, TFSec, Checkov Industry standard, catch different types of issues
+Terraform TFLint, TFSec, Checkov Industry standard, complementary coverage

-CloudFormation CFN-Lint, Checkov AWS's own linter plus security scanning
+CloudFormation CFN-Lint, Checkov AWS's native linter plus security scanning

-Azure ARM/Bicep ARM-TTK, Bicep CLI, Checkov Microsoft's tools plus security checks
+Azure ARM/Bicep ARM-TTK, Bicep CLI, Checkov Microsoft's official tools plus security checks

 macOS/Linux: